 At the same time, this training session equips the participants with communication skills, including aspects of intercultural learning.
 It helps them become aware that cultural differences require different models of behaviour.
 Participants in traineeships and jobs may receive information about adapting to a foreign working environment, rights and obligations, useful contacts to help with his/her settlement etc. The training is also a good time for the participants to plan the coming months and to develop their own personal goals for their activity period, in line with the non-formal learning philosophy of the European Solidarity Corps.

-On-arrival training is mandatory for cross-border and in-country participants.
-In cases of justified needs, an on-arrival training for volunteers with fewer opportunities in activities lasting less than 2 months may be organised by the organisations.
-The costs linked to such sessions can be covered under the item exceptional costs (see part B of this Guide).
+On-arrival training for long-term cross-border and in-country participants is organised by the National Agencies or SALTOs.